maomao0819/Graduate-Courses/Applied Deep Learning/HW3/report.md

         | ------ | ------------------- | --------------------| ------------------- |
         | Greedy | 0.24765091796668157 | 0.09325315274046804 | 0.22163141885771145 |
         | Sample | 0.19222248815848966 | 0.06275175977187429 | 0.17017046774463196 |

+        Greedy search is better than random sampling since the former will chooses more accurate paths.

         * Beam Search